Friday, August 8, 2008

 While biking across historical scenic views we come across the 1920's hunters lodge called the Jachthuis Sint Hubertus on the lake.

-While biking across historical scenic views we come
+While biking across historical scenic views.

-the Jachthuis Sint Hubertus on the lake.
+The Jachthuis Sint Hubertus is located by the lake.

 Nationale Park De Hoge Veluwe in Otterlo has a desert that is growing every year.